 Carlton enjoyed martial arts, boxing, and bike riding.
 His love for playing music really showed at about 22-23 years old.
 He was penned many songs and performed with several groups.
 Today, there are several modern musical groups covering the songs Black penned more than 50 years ago.
 In Evanston, he started with the group The Velvet-Airs, the the DuValls which later disbanded and became the Naturals.
 Carlton's baritone voice became the iconic opener for Patti Drew of the Drew-Vel's song "Tell Him".
 That same song was on the soundtrack of "The Butler", 2013 movie with Forest Whitaker and Oprah Winfrey.
 Another memory he likes to share is when they opened up for Marvin Gaye in Highland Park.
 Carlton shared a long lasting relationship with Barbara Sallis until her death.

 Carlton is survived by his daughter Carmen, grandsons Drew and James of Nashville, TN, Aunt Mildred Marion and cousin Marc Marion of St. Louis, MO, Brothers Tony Moore (Betty) of Troy, OH, Charles Moore and Sister Diane Black (Mike) of Chicago, the Pryor family, and a host of loving relatives and friends.

 Arrangements entrusted to Thompson Funeral and Cremation Services, Inc. Philip L. Gillette ~ Funeral Director

-To send flowers to Carlton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carlton Alvin Black, please visit our floral store.